 - direct connection to Microsoft's Azure environment.

-- real-time CRM decision support for relevant customer actions;
+- real-time CRM decision support;

 - passive reporting on how, when and what customers shop for; and

 - the ability to track customer online behavior in real time and pick up signals to modify CX.